 Jump to:

-- A healthier take on traditional ice cream, a clean eating soft serve nice cream recipe that's gluten-free, dairy-free, nut free and refined sugar free.
+- A dairy-free take on traditional ice cream.
+This soft serve nice cream recipe is gluten-free, dairy-free, nut free, and refined sugar free.

 - Bursting with the warm and cozy flavors of pumpkin pie spice, it tastes like a pumpkin spice latte!